Well hello there adventurers. We’re busy making Jaunt even more marrrvellous and can’t get get you on the road right now.

 Fancy checking out the above but don’t have a car?
 No problem, with Jaunt, you can borrow a friend or family member’s car for your next adventure.
 This way, you can embark on your day trips from Brighton without the hassle of public transport.

-Even if you were to have an accident, the Jaunt policy won’t affect the no claims discount of the car owner.
-Although, while the vehicle owner’s NCB won’t be affected, claims will need to be made in the name of the driver on the Jaunt policy and so this could affect your future premiums.
+Even if you were to have an accident, the Jaunt policy won’t affect the no claims discount of yours or the car owners.
+Claims however, will need to be made in the name of the driver on the Jaunt policy and so this could affect your future premiums.